 Information Required on the Application Form

-- Passport details – Name on the passport, number, issue and expiry dates etc
+- Passport details – Name on the passport, number, date and place of issue and expiry dates, etc.

-- Contact details – You will need to provide an email address at which to receive the PAR
+- Contact details – You will need to provide an email address to which the approved PAR can be sent

-- Address -The authorities will want to know your address in India
+- Residential Address– The authorities will want to know your address in India

 Make sure you double-check all the information that you have entered on the application form.
 The most common reason for rejection is simply that people have made small mistakes when applying.
 The information must be completely accurate as well as being identical to the details on your travel document.

-If your PAR application is rejected then you have the right to request that it be reconsidered.
-If you are then rejected a second time then you will need to apply for a standard visitor visa on the Hong Kong government’s website.
+If your PAR application is unsuccessful then you have the right to request that it be reconsidered.
+In the event that a second PAR application is rejected, you will still have the option of applying for a consular visa for Hong Kong.
 This may take up to one month to be processed and there will be a fee of 190 HKD.

 Things To Remember If Your Application Is Successful